Looking for the best grammar checker to use in 2020?

 - Less features than other grammar checkers in this post

-Ideally, it finds suitable synonyms, swaps out words and so on.
+- It finds suitable synonyms, swaps out words, and so on.
 The result is supposed to be SEO-friendly, plagiarism-free text.

 I was uncomfortable with this tool as I like to review and reject edits manually.